Kunzite Gemstone Guide: Meaning, Properties, Color Varieties, Healing Energy & Care

 Types of Kunzite – Rare and Beautiful Varieties

-Pink Kunzite (Traditional Kunzite)
+Pink Kunzite Crystal (Traditional Kunzite)

 The most common variety, pink Kunzite, ranges from pale blush to deep pink.
 Its stunning color comes from traces of manganese, making it a favorite for jewelry.

-Violet Kunzite
+Violet Kunzite Crystal

 A rare variation, violet Kunzite has a delicate purple hue that enhances its mystical appeal.
 It is often more valuable than the standard pink variety due to its rarity.